Community Council Funding Support

 Falke Renewables provided £6,600.00 Covid 19 – to the Resilience and Recovery funding during the 1st lockdown, this has been used to support the emergency food bank, provision pf a collection and delivery service for shielders and etc. Additionally support for SWRI and Highland Dance Group to cover Association Fees.
 PPCDT to cover Audit, Legal, Architect fees.

-Pinwherry School Project has received an initial refurbishment grant and Community council is committed to providing substantial funding forward.
+The Pinwherry School Project has received an initial refurbishment grant from Community Council and Community and is committed to providing substantial funding forward.